Skip to main content

 Career outcomes

-• Clinical Nurse Educators supervise and manage the assessment, planning and execution of clinical education programs in various health care settings in the private and public sectors.
+Clinical nurse educators supervise and manage the assessment, planning and execution of clinical education programs in a range of health care settings within both the private and public sectors.

 Fees and CSP